 A maintenance grant is a contribution towards a student's living costs.
 Maintenance grants are available for approved courses at undergraduate level in approved institutions in Ireland and other EU states.
-Eligible students may qualify for a full rate or a partial rate, depending on their means.
-There is also a special rate for disadvantaged students (see page 5).

 A fee grant can cover any or all of the following elements: